Demothedread/instantory/backend/DEPLOYMENT_README.md

 2. Check that the vector extension is available on your Neon database
 3. If vector extension isn't available, the script will automatically create tables with TEXT fields instead

+## Vector Search Implementation

+The application uses a dual-database approach for document search:

+1. **Vector Search** (Primary method when Neon DB is available)
+   - Documents are stored in the main Render PostgreSQL database with their metadata
+   - When documents are uploaded, text is extracted and sent to OpenAI's embedding API
+   - The resulting vector embeddings are stored in Neon PostgreSQL
+   - Search queries are converted to vectors and compared using cosine similarity
+   - This enables semantic search that understands concepts, not just keywords

+2. **Text Search** (Fallback method)
+   - If vector search is unavailable (Neon DB unreachable or OpenAI API issues)
+   - Uses PostgreSQL's ILIKE operator for simple text matching
+   - Still provides basic search functionality even when advanced features are down

+This hybrid approach ensures the application remains functional even if some components fail, while providing advanced semantic search capabilities when all systems are operational.

 ## Monitoring

 Monitor your application's database and storage usage through:
-1. Render dashboard for PostgreSQL usage
+1. Render dashboard for PostgreSQL usage (metadata database)
-2. Neon dashboard for vector database performance
+2. Neon dashboard for vector database performance (vector search)
-3. Vercel dashboard for Blob storage usage
+3. Vercel dashboard for Blob storage usage (image/document storage)
-4. AWS CloudWatch for S3 usage and metrics
+4. AWS CloudWatch for S3 usage and metrics (alternative document storage)
+5. OpenAI dashboard for embedding API usage (vector generation)